Reinforcement Learning for Jointly Optimal Coding and Control Policies for a Controlled Markovian System over a Communication Channel: Structural Results and Equivalent MDP Formulation

 The infinite horizon discounted cost criteria for the reformulated problem is

 where

 and $\beta\in(0,1)$ is the discount factor.
 The infinite horizon discounted cost problem is to find

-We have the following theorem, which is a standard result in the stochastic control literature under certain assumptions on an MDP (which we will show hold for our problem).
-Note that a stationary policy is one which does not depend on $t$ (i.e., $\gamma_t=\gamma$ for all $t\geq0$). \begin{theorem} For the system in Figure \ref{loop} and optimization objective (\ref{mininfinitecost}), there exists an optimal policy in $\Gamma_{C-P}$ which is stationary. \end{theorem} \textbf{Proof.}
+We note that a stationary policy is one which maps the Markovian state to actions (consistent with the MDP formulation) and which does not depend on $t\geq0$. \begin{theorem} For the system in Figure \ref{loop} and optimization objective (\ref{mininfinitecost}), there exists an optimal policy in $\Gamma_{C-P}$ which is stationary. \end{theorem} \textbf{Proof.}

 From Theorem \ref{costeqiv and blackwell}, we know that an optimal policy for \eqref{mincost} will be in $\Gamma_{C-P}$.
 Using the following inequality, we will now argue that a lower bound for \eqref{mininfinitecost} can be achieved by a minimizing stationary policy for \eqref{mincost}.